MarvinKatapult/Terra/README.md

 # MLib
 Library for C++ with basic functionality

+# How to build
+## Linux
+Under Linux you can just start the build.sh script
+- ./build.sh -so -> Dynamic Library
+- ./build.sh -lib -> Static Library

 # Classes
 - TMatrix - Mathematic Matrix
 - TList   - Linked List